rupesh1183/director-data-eng-hw/design-approach-readme.md

-# Design Approach, Assumptions and Considerations
+## Design Approach, Assumptions and Considerations

-## Design Considerations and Tooling

 ### Notes: Bash script has not been included to run the hive script.
 Redshift table DDLs and copy statements are not included.
 The logic to create metrics has been included.